EmuxEvans/libmopiqy/README.md

-# Mopiqy Core : Core Qt client for Mopidy #
+# libMopiqy : Qt library for Mopidy #

 This library handle connection to mopidy server through websocket and implement its core API functions.

-It is intended to be use directly inside GUI project sources.

 ## Dependencies ##